TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 95/Psalms 95.3.md

 ---

-For Jehovah is a great God, And a great King above all gods.
+For Yahweh is a great God, a great King above all gods.